 To start, you need to understand what bankruptcy is and whether you qualify.
 There are two major types of personal consumer bankruptcy — Chapter 7 and Chapter 13.

 Chapter 7 is the most common form of bankruptcy, and it will eliminate most or all debts, but you can use it only once every eight years.
 It’s quick — over in a few months, so you can begin rebuilding credit.
 There are exemptions listing types of property that are protected in a bankruptcy, but it is advisable to consult with an attorney to confirm that your particular property is protected.
 Exemptions can include clothing, cars, equipment used for work (like tools) and household furnishings.
 If you do not own a great deal of property, your possessions may all be exempt, qualifying you for a “no asset” case.

 Not everyone is eligible for Chapter 7 bankruptcy protection.
 Your income and debt will be subjected to something called a “means test” to determine whether you qualify.
 The means test takes into account:

 If your average monthly income for the past six months is below the Ohio median for your size household, you meet the requirements (section 707(b)(2)) to qualify for Chapter 7.
-You can review the median income levels at https://www.justice.gov/ust/means-testing.
+You can review the median income levels on this U.S. Department of Justice page.